balbarak/uploader/README.md

-# uploader
+# Introduction

-uploader to upload a very large files to the server
+Uploader is a small .NET Core app that allows you to upload a large files to the server via `Ajax` request with a progress bar